-I recently got word from my literary agent that my young adult novel, As Stars Fall, will not be next year’s UK or US smash hit.
+I recently got word from my literary agent in London that my young adult novel, As Stars Fall, will not be next year’s UK smash hit.
 It’s true.
 I won’t be an international YA superstar by next Christmas; not a Suzanne Collins, JK Rowling, or Veronica Roth.
-Despite the novel doing very well here in Australia, getting a gong in the national awards, and despite it being represented overseas by a top-shelf dream agent, those publishers on the top side of the world have turned it down, deeming the book ‘too quiet’.
+Despite the novel doing very well here in Australia, getting a gong in the national awards, and despite it being represented in the UK by this top-shelf dream agent, those publishers on the top side of the world have turned it down, deeming the book ‘too quiet’.

 ‘Too quiet,’ I told my writer friends.